apache/spark/docs/spark-standalone.md

 You can also pass an option `--total-executor-cores <numCores>` to control the number of cores that spark-shell uses on the cluster.

-#Spark Properties
+# Client Properties

-Spark applications supports the following configuration properties specific to standalone Mode:
+Spark applications supports the following configuration properties specific to standalone mode:

 <table class="table">
   <tr><th style="width:21%">Property Name</th><th>Default Value</th><th>Meaning</th><th>Since Version</th></tr>
   <tr>
   <td><code>spark.standalone.submit.waitAppCompletion</code></td>
   <td><code>false</code></td>
   <td>
-  In Standalone cluster mode, controls whether the client waits to exit until the application completes.
+  In standalone cluster mode, controls whether the client waits to exit until the application completes.
-  If set to <code>true</code>, the client process will stay alive reporting the application's status.
+  If set to <code>true</code>, the client process will stay alive polling the application's status.
   Otherwise, the client process will exit after submission.
   </td>
   <td>3.1.0</td>